azharalifauzi/omnigate/README.md

 By following config above, you will run Coolify build using Docker, and pointing your domain to port 3000, and for everything under `/api` route will be pointed to port 4000.

+When deploying to Coolify, basically you don't need nginx inside Docker container, so you can choose the `single-file.Dockerfile` instead of the one that has nginx.

 ## 📜 License

 This project is licensed under the MIT License.